BakhatBug/MindMesh/web/Frontend/README.md

   # Home Page Design for MindMesh

-  This is a code bundle for Home Page Design for MindMesh.
+  This is a code for Home Page Design for MindMesh.

   ## Running the code